 A new grant of £1.031m announced in October 2018 to address NHS winter pressures is not yet shown within the position pending discussion with Cabinet members and the Authority's NHS partners regarding its use.
-This will then be considered by the Mayor and Cabinet.

-1.5.3 Housing Revenue Account (HRA):
+Housing Revenue Account (HRA):

-The HRA is forecast to have year-end balances at 31 March 2019 of £6.203m, which is £3.533m higher than budget.
-The higher than forecast balances are partly as a result of higher opening balances due to the impact of the previous year's financial performance (£1.443m) but there is also an in-year estimated underspend of (£2.090m), against an in-year budget of £1.970m, due to additional income of (£0.950m) and a reduction in forecast expenditure of £1.140m, mainly due to the progress of the Construction Options Project (£0.758m).
+The HRA continues to perform extremely well against original plans and is forecast to have year-end balances at 31 March 2019 of £5.944m, which are £3.274m higher than the budget which was set at £2.670m.
+The higher than forecast balances are partly as a result of higher opening balances due to the impact of the previous year's financial performance (£1.443m) but there is also an in-year estimated underspend of (£1.831m), against an in-year budget of £1.970m, due to additional income of (£0.693m) and a reduction in forecast expenditure of £1.138m, mainly due to the progress of the Construction Options Project (£0.758m).

 Universal Credit was fully implemented across North Tyneside on 2 May 2018.
-As of 26 November 2018, 1,391 North Tyneside Homes tenants have moved on to Universal Credit and a team is working proactively with tenants to minimise arrears.
-This position continues to be closely monitored as the year progresses to identify any adverse impacts on the budget position.
+As of September 2018, 1,062 North Tyneside Homes tenants have moved on to Universal Credit and a team is working proactively with tenants to minimise arrears.
+This position will be closely monitored as the year progresses to identify any adverse impacts on the budget position.